Deleeete/2nd-Year-Exp-T-Programs-and-Scripts/README.md

 ## Programs
 ### RocheeeLimit
 Usage: The actual performer of the experiment.
-Its behaviour is defined by the file "setup.par".
+Its behaviour is defined by the file "setup.par", which should located at the same directory to the program.

 The program will automatically step UP a specific parameter in rpg.par, change the dDelta to an appropriate value, and then run the simulation.
 All mediate results will be store into "./output/" folder, and when finished, the program will produce an overall csv table with all median of distances data called "all_XX_YY_ZZ.csv", where XX, YY and ZZ are hours, minutes and seconds of the created time of the csv file.

+The setup.par file is not required to exist.
+If so, the program will split out a default setup.par file.

 ### setup.par
 Usage: A file which contains parameters to define the program's behaviour.

 Format of all lines:
-[Descrption]=[Value]
+<Descrption>=<Value>

 For example:
 Number of iteration=100
 Pattern string=abcdefg

-Note that there should **NOT** be extra white space character around the "=" sign.
-The description can be any string since the program just does not care.
-The program uses line number to identify the meaning of the parameters, the order of the lines matters.
+Note that there should **NOT** be extra white space character around the "=" sign. <Description> can be any string since the program just does not care.
+The program uses line number to identify the meaning of the parameters, so the order of the lines matters.

 The definitive meaning of the lines are: